 The apple blossoms have emerged.
 Why is that important, you say?
 Well, it is a reliable indicator that tells me I now will find one of my most valued vegetables in Nebraska’s rural landscape — wild asparagus.
 The wild asparagus harvest season almost always overlaps with the emergence of apple blossoms in my eastern Nebraska area.
 Apple blossoms.
 Photo by Greg Wagner/Nebraska Game and Parks Commission.
 Sure enough, I was right!
 Wild asparagus emerging in early May in eastern Nebraska. …

-You have just read the title to this blog and you’re thinking ‘Whoa, Wagner is way off base with this one!’
-PL-EASE … Allow me to explain.
-Now that spring has sprung, some of the more prolific, more accessible wild edible foods will soon begin to make their initial appearances … in your yard!
+You have just read the title to this blog and you’re thinking ‘Whoa!
+What?
+Wagner is way off base with this one!’
+PL-EASE … Allow me, the avid forager, to explain.
+Now that spring has sprung and while you wait for your morel mushrooms to emerge, some of the more prolific, more accessible wild edible foods are making their initial appearances … in your yard!
 No kidding!
-This is the time of year when when edible wild plants emerge and they are their most tender, tastiest stage.
-Know that your own …
+This is the time of year when when edible wild plants emerge and …

 Spring has sprung!
 The amount daylight is increasing.
 The weather will be warming.
 In Nebraska, there are a multitude of activities that you can do in early spring.
 Here are eight to encourage you to step outside.
 (1) View Early Spring Birds.
 A wide variety of opportunities await Nebraska bird watchers in early spring.
 The migration of wild fowl is truly something to behold!
 The spring spectacle of the sandhill crane migration along the Platte River in south-central Nebraska should …